 Both TIG and MIG welding uses an electric arc to make the weld.
-With the help of MIG welding, you can weld a variety of materials such as stainless steel, mild steel, and aluminum.
+With the help of MIG welding, you can weld various materials such as stainless steel, mild steel, and aluminum.
 On the other hand, tig welding is more commonly used for thinner gauge materials.

 Let’s discuss both TIG and MIG welding one by one.

 Tungsten Inert Gas Arc Welding (TIG)

-TIG welding the TIG stands for tungsten inert gas arc welding, from the American welding society it is also known as (GTAW).
+TIG welding TIG stands for tungsten inert gas arc welding.
+From the American welding society, it is also known as (GTAW).
 The TIG stands for tungsten inert gas welding.
 This welding process is also called gas welding.

 TIG welding uses a tungsten electrode because tungsten has a high melting point.
-When we tig weld electrode gets hot but it doesn’t melt we say that is a non-consumable electrode.
+When the tig weld electrode gets hot but doesn’t melt, it is a non-consumable electrode.
 The non-consumable electrode doesn’t mean it lasts forever that just means that it doesn’t melt and become a part of the weld.

 - The weld pool is shielded by an inert gas (Helium, Argon, Nitrogen), protecting the molten metal from atmospheric contamination.

-- For most metal, the current is direct current or DC.
+- For most metals, the current is direct current or DC.

 - The heat generated by the arc melts the workpiece edges and joins them.